The National Disability Insurance Scheme (NDIS) provides funding to people with disability to help with:

 Social and community engagement can have a positive impact on your wellbeing.
 You could find this at a community group, class or club.

 Ask your local council, public library, public swimming pool or local sports club what’s on offer near you.
 Or enter your location in the My Community Directory website to see what’s available in your area.

 Find an advocate

 Access to effective disability advocacy can improve community participation.
 It can promote, protect and ensure full and equal enjoyment of all human rights.
 Independent advocacy can help people with disability who face complex challenges.
+An advocate can support you while you’re seeking help, claiming a payment from us, and can also attend appointments with you.
 Read about National Disability Representative Organisations on the Department of Social Services website.

-Find advocacy services in your area and use the Disability Advocacy Finder from the Department of Social Services.
+Find advocacy services in your area and use the Ask Izzy - Disability Advocacy Finder from the Department of Social Services website.